LSVH/react-state-builder/README.md

 ## Roadmap

-* Test and improve examples about the `loading` property of a sub state.
 * Improve currently implemented conditions at the reducer.
 * Add conditions at the reducer for bulk payloads.
 * Add the option to skip the condition check before the storing the `payload` in to the state.
 * Add option to use a custom condition at `isPayloadAlreadyLoaded()`.
-* Refactor naming and distribution of code in general.
 * Add ESLint to enhance the code style.
 * Add CI tools and tests.